 CO2 is a colorless and odorless gas that is soluble in water.
 It is the bubbles in the fizzy drink, a greenhouse gas, a byproduct of burning reactions, and in the air we exhale.
-CO2 is itself non-combustible and inert gas, which makes reliable measurement challenging. for CO2 measurements is Vaisala’s CARBOCAP® carbon dioxide sensor, an optical infrared measurement with groundbreaking innovations.
+CO2 is itself non-combustible and inert gas, which makes reliable measurement challenging.
+The most dependable method for CO2 measurements is Vaisala CARBOCAP® carbon dioxide sensor, an optical infrared measurement with groundbreaking innovations.
 Learn more on how to measure CO2.

 Vaisala uses a single-beam and dual-wavelength NDIR (Non-dispersive infrared) technology for measuring CO2.
 The patented CARBOCAP® technology is used in all its CO2 sensors.
 This technology incorporates a unique tunable band pass filter that was developed by Vaisala and is manufactured in our own state-of-the-art cleanroom.

 The CARBOCAP® sensor allows for measurement of both the CO2 absorption signal and a reference signal using a single set of components.
 Because of this, Vaisala is getting a real reference measurement in every measurement cycle.
 This eliminates the most common drift factors normally associated with all other NDIR sensors.
 The results of this breakthrough are excellent long-term stability, a long service life and the ability to function in the most demanding environments, including warm, humid, and dusty environments.